hanfak/mars-rover-2/README.md

 As a rover driver,
 So that I can explore the plateau,
-I would like to give the rover multiple directions to guide it's movement
+I would like to give the rover multiple commands to guide it's movement

 User Story 6